 You don’t need fancy hiking boots, trekking poles or hydration gadgets.
 The kit list below includes the essentials:

 - Comfortable sport shoes (running shoes / sneakers are fine)

 - Excessive or expensive jewellery

-Depending on the route and weather, we might advise you to bring additional items like additional water, lunch, rain-jacket, etc. On scramble and climbing routes, we supply ropes and safety gear.
+Depending on the route and weather, we might advise you to bring additional water, lunch, rain-jacket, etc. On top-end scrambling routes, we supply ropes and safety gear.
 We have spare hats, daypacks and waterproofs, so let us know if you need anything.

 We are flexible in this regard, but do recommend a starting time based on the weather and time of year.
-A late start on a hot day pretty much ruins the experience.
-In summer, an early start is imperative for getting the most out of the hike: there’s more shade at that time, the air is cooler, and the light is better for taking pictures.
+A late start on a hot day ruins the experience.
+In summer, an early start is imperative for getting the most out of the hike.
+There’s more shade at that time, the air is cooler, and the light is better for taking pictures.
 It’s hard to enjoy your surroundings and appreciate the view when you’re sweltering under the blazing African sun, struggling to breathe and streaming with sweat.
-But we realize that you’re on holiday and that you might not be an early bird; as long as you understand and accept the potential implications of hitting the trail late on a hot day.
+But we realize that you’re on holiday and that you might not be an early bird; as long as you understand and accept the implications of hitting the trail too late on a hot day.